cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 ### There is no “fix” for Spectre

-A dirty secret that the industry doesn’t like to admit: no one has "fixed" Spectre.
+A dirty secret that the industry doesn’t like to admit: no one has “fixed” Spectre.
 Not even when using heavyweight virtual machines.
 Everyone is still vulnerable.

 The current approach being taken by most of the industry is essentially a game of whack-a-mole.
 Every couple months, researchers uncover a new Spectre vulnerability.
 CPU vendors release some new microcode, OS vendors release kernel patches, and everyone has to update.